bsung1/fetch_case_bsung/README.md

   - Alternatively, we could create an intersection table to resolve the many-to-many relationship.

 However, I cannot make a final decision without a larger dataset.
 This sample might not include the barcodes that actually match the items, so we may need more data to make a proper assessment.

+---

+## Email to business stakeholders (Question 4)

+Hi,

+I hope you’re doing well.
+I’m reaching out to review the dataset I recently received and address a few questions that came up during my initial pass.
+I’d appreciate your help in clarifying some of these points or directing me to the right person.

+## Key Findings and Questions:
+1. **Duplicate Users:** I noticed some users are recorded twice.
+This an an easy fix on my end, but I’d like to understand why this is happening.
+2. **High Dollar Spend:** Some top users have receipts showing total spends over $20K.
+Is this a reasonable spend for our users?
+3. **Suspicious Behavior:** One user has submitted over 50 receipts in a few months, with an average spend of $2 per receipt.
+This seems like system abuse to earn points — does this potentially violate our terms and conditions?

+## Data Matching & Barcode Issues:
+While reviewing the datasets, I tried to link receipts to brand data to analyze user purchases.
+However:
+1. Only 1% of items link to a barcode.
+Could this be due to the sample of brands?
+Should I expect better results in production?
+2. 55% of items are missing barcodes, and some have the barcode “4011” — is this a data collection issue?
+3. I also found duplicate barcodes linked to different brand names.
+Is this a system error or can a barcode belong to multiple brands?

+Being able to associate brand names with items is critical for getting actionable insights.
+Outside of barcodes, do you think `brandCode` or `partnerItemId` could help link items to brands?
+I don’t have enough context for a decision.

+## Scaling Considerations:
+The sample dataset is manageable, but I anticipate performance issues as we move to production, given there averages 6 items per receipt.
+I’m already using parallel processing and best practices, but there’s inefficient code in identifying relevant columns.

+A potential solution is reducing the number of items by eliminating irrelevant items, like using barcodes, users, and item descriptions.
+Also, I’ve noticed inconsistent data across items — for example, `itemNumber` is only included for 2% of items.
+My currently methodology identifies columns that is included in at least 10% of items.
+This logic is slow and complex - it will not scale well.
+If you can help me prioritize the most critical columns, we could optimize performance significantly.
+I’m happy to follow up with a full list of columns for review.

+## Summary:
+To summarize, I’d like to better understand:
+- The issues with duplicate users and unusual users patterns (fraud, system errors, etc.).
+- The challenges with item barcode and potential solutions.
+- How best to prioritize item data for performance optimization.

+Thanks for your help!
+Looking forward to your feedback.

+Best,
+Brandon